Monday, January 31, 2011

 The lesson this week was about symmetry, working loose, and mixing colors.
 Didn't they turn out magnificently?

-, then working loosely with a larger brush to add flowers.
+Kat, age five, both photos below, adding details to her vase, then working loosely with a larger brush to add flowers.

 Lukas, below, age eight, shows off some tools-of-the-trade.